-If there isn’t enough electricity to power every home and business in Britain at the same time, the Electricity System Operator (ESO) – which is responsible for ensuring there is enough power to meet demand – could instruct the companies which operator the local power network to reduce electricity demand through emergency power cuts.
+If there isn’t enough electricity to power every home and business in Britain at the same time, the Electricity System Operator (ESO) – who is responsible for ensuring there is enough power to meet demand – could instruct the companies which operator the local power network to reduce electricity demand through emergency power cuts.

 Before this happens, there are a number of tools the ESO can use.
 These include increasing the amount of power being generated, asking large industrial customers to reduce the amount of power they’re consuming and paying customers – through their energy supplier – to use less energy at certain times.

 Emergency power cuts are only implemented to protect the electricity network from more damage, which would be more disruptive for a much longer period.
 They are a last resort and wouldn’t affect everyone at the same time.

 In addition, unplanned power cuts are a possibility every winter as these are often caused by unforeseen events such as extreme weather.
 In the case of this type of power cut, your local distribution network operator (DNO) will do their best to repair the issue and restore power as quickly as possible.

 Power cuts can be due to a number of causes, and can be planned or unplanned.

 These are usually caused by something unforeseen, such as extreme weather conditions.